lnarasim/250_problems/README.md

 6. Word count (word_count.py)
 7. Perfect Number (perfect_number.py)
 8. Given a list containing numbers that belongs to a square matrix, returns the sum of the diagonal elements. (matrix_diagonal_sum.py)
+9. Abundant Number (abundant_number.py)
+10. Given two numbers, return the first number's derivative of "x" to the power of second number.Ex: (1,2) should return 2(x^1). (derivaive_x.py)